 - How do our communities, consumers afford to pay for this service and associated infrastructure?

-Integrated and holistic infrastructure management planning provides a structured methodology for answering these questions.
+Integrated and holistic infrastructure management planning provide a structured methodology for answering these questions.

 As US water utilities authorities consider the challenges they face, the practice of infrastructure asset management will assist in understanding the issues, and developing a range of management scenarios for meeting the challenges.